Creag Dhubh (Newtonmore)

 Creag Dhubh or A' Chreag Dhubh, Scottish Gaelic for the black crag, is a mountain in the Grampian Mountains of Scotland.
 It is located in the Strathspey area of the central Highlands, above and to the west of the village of Newtonmore.
 It has an elevation of 756 m and sits between Glen Banchor and the River Calder to the north, and the River Spey valley to the south and south-west.

 Despite its modest height, Creag Dhubh is often considered to be a true mountain and offers fantastic views from its summit, including of Strathspey, the Corrieyairack and Creag Meagaidh.
-The hill's steep and craggy slopes, with a complex ridgeline, make it difficult walking though.
+The hill's steep and craggy slopes, with a complex ridgeline, make it difficult to walk through.

 Creag Dhubh hill race

 Every year as part of the Newtonmore Highland Games, the Creag Dhubh Hill race is held.
 The route starts and finishes with a lap of the shinty pitch at The Eilan, crosses the River Calder, the A82 road and several fences, and ascends the eastern flank of Creag Dhubh as far as the first summit, An Torr, before returning by the same route.
 Since 2024, a trophy commemorating Tom Robertson was awarded to the first female to complete the course.
 Tom had been in charge of running the games for over four decades.